HOW TO MAKE A DONATION

-We hold three coffee mornings a month (48 a year) across Cheshire.
+We hold four coffee mornings a month (48 a year) across Cheshire.
 Our members tell us they benefit from the informal, friendly atmosphere and the opportunity to meet other members who have shared experiences as a result of having an acquired brain injury.
 The coffee mornings are held at local venues and we provide refreshments.
 Members come along for a chat and support and it is held on a drop-in basis — members can see how they feel on the day.
 We have up to 35 members attend each coffee morning.
 We also provide information sessions from time to time on topics beneficial to our members — NatWest recently did a presentation regarding on-line and telephone scams and fraud.

 Most importantly our members often tell us that a sense of humour is essential when living with a brain injury so we usually have a good laugh at the coffee mornings and it's a great opportunity to catch up with each other.

 An average coffee morning costs £100 to run which includes venue hire, refreshments and staffing costs.
 A donation of £100 would cover the cost of one coffee morning and make a difference to around 35 members. £1,000 would cover the annual costs of one of the area coffee mornings i.e. supporting 35 members each month throughout the year.